Nasser Al-Khelaifi: Political career

-Legal proceedings
+Controversies

 Al-Khelaifi was charged by Swiss federal prosecutors in connection with a wider bribery investigation linked to World Cup television rights in February 2020.
 However, Khelaifi stated that he was cleared of all suspicions and the case was dismissed.

-On 9 March 2022, after Paris Saint-Germain's 1–3 away loss (2–3 aggregate score) to Real Madrid in the 2021–22 UEFA Champions League round of 16, Al-Khelaifi allegedly assaulted a linesman and broke his flag and threatened a Madrid employee with murder.
-Following investigation, UEFA cleared Al-Khelaifi of all charges related to the match.
+On 9 March 2022, after Paris Saint-Germain's 1–3 away loss (2–3 aggregate score) to Real Madrid in the 2021–22 UEFA Champions League round of 16, Al-Khelaifi allegedly assaulted a linesman, broke his flag, and threatened a Madrid employee with murder.
+Following an investigation, UEFA found PSG guilty of “violating the basic rules of decent conduct” and “unsporting conduct”, but did not assign any punishment to Al-Khelaifi.
+UEFA did not explain why Al-Khelafi was not cited in the disciplinary statement.